marcparadise/chef-server-data-generator/README.md

 === TODO - Short Term
-- [ ] add support for creating clients per org (likely need a separate script with context/auth per-org.
+- [x] add support for creating clients per org
-- [ ] add support for creating groups
+- [x] add support for creating groups
 - [ ] add support for setting custom acls, at minimum on groups but ideally across the range of supported objects.
 - [ ] add support to grab all the data afterwords, and compare it to what we've created and captured in 'created-orgs-and-users.yml' and any additional output files.
+- [ ] alt2 - can we just knife ec backup and compare before/after?

 === TODO - Longer Term
 - [ ] better directory structure.
 Better names for files...